-- Identifying companies with a risk of modern slavery in their operations or supply chains
+- Identifying companies with a risk of human rights in their operations or supply chains

 - Assessing companies’ approach to the issues identified

-- Engaging with the companies identified as at risk of modern slavery practices
+- Engaging with the companies identified as at risk of human rights violations.

 - Internal reporting on our progress

-This has formed the basis of our approach to addressing modern slavery risks within our investment portfolios, which we are required to report on in accordance with legislation in Australia.
+This has formed the basis of our approach to addressing human rights risks within our investment portfolios, which we are required to report on in accordance with legislation in Australia.